Click here to view David's resume

 You can email Mona at firstname.lastname@example.org

-A. Margot Moss is a cum laude graduate of Temple University School of Law.
+A. Margot Moss is the current President of the Florida Association of Criminal Defense Lawyers, Miami Chapter.
+She is a cum laude graduate of Temple University School of Law.
 Upon joining the firm, she immediately became an integral part of the Buju Banton trial team and tried the case with David Markus in the Middle District of Florida.
 Before joining Markus & Markus as a partner, Margot was a shareholder at Fowler White Burnett, P.A., where she handled federal and state criminal and civil litigation, including mortgage fraud, tax evasion, securities litigation, money laundering, and healthcare fraud.